syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 The preceding code has to be placed within the <lexems> section of the configuration file.

-**Populating ContextPrompt popup**
+### Populate context prompt

-The Context Prompt is populated by handling the `ContextPromptOpen` event of EditControl, and adding new prompts using the AddPrompt method.
+Context Prompt is populated by handling the `ContextPromptOpen` event of EditControl, and adding new prompts using the AddPrompt method.

 <table>
 <tr>